 Kyoto Station

 Kyoto was Japan’s imperial capital for over a millennium and is still one of its best preserved cities, with thousands of shrines, temples, palaces and gardens.
-Among these the Golden Pavilion of Kinkakuji Temple, Fushimi Inari Taisha Shrine, and the bamboo forest of Arashiyama are major tourist attractions.
+Among these, the Golden Pavilion of Kinkakuji Temple, Fushimi Inari Taisha Shrine, and the bamboo forest of Arashiyama are major tourist attractions.
 Kyoto is also famous for its fine food and riverside dining, as well as its more modern architecture such as Kyoto Tower, and the Kyoto Station building.
-As the cultural and spiritual center of country, it is safe to say that no trip to Japan is complete without a visit to Kyoto.
+As the cultural and spiritual center of the country, it is safe to say that no trip to Japan is complete without a visit to Kyoto.

-Non-reserved ticket fare from Shin-Osaka: 1420 yen
+Adult one-way ordinary-car non-reserved fare from Shin-Osaka: 1,450 yen

 Nagoya Station

-Non-reserved ticket fare from Shin-Osaka: 5830 yen
+Adult one-way ordinary-car non-reserved fare from Shin-Osaka: 5,940 yen

 Shin-Yokohama Station

-Non-reserved ticket fare from Shin-Osaka: 13290 yen
+Adult one-way ordinary-car non-reserved fare from Shin-Osaka: 13,540 yen

 Tokyo Station